tino-junge/fluttermovies/README.md

 ## Getting Started

-To run the app you need to create a [TMDb account](https://www.themoviedb.org/documentation/api) and use your API key in the movie_api.dart file.
+To run the app you need to create a [TMDb account](https://www.themoviedb.org/documentation/api) and use your API key in the config.dart file.

+Copy/Rename the sample_config.dart file to config.dart and add your own API key.

+## Resources

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).